 He's introduced as a writer for National File, but mysteriously absent from his intro is that he formerly worked at Breitbart and Daily Caller, and he founded the absurdly far-right blog Big League Politics, and is actually still the editor-in-chief of it.

-In February 2018, the Daily Beast reported that big league politics had been bought by a company called Mustard Seed Media, which happens to be owned by a political consultant named Riley O 'Neill, who had just finished up failing to get noted monster and alleged pedophile Roy Moore elected in Alabama.
+In February 2018, the Daily Beast reported that big league politics had been bought by a company called Mustard Seed Media, which happens to be owned by a political consultant named Riley O'Neal, who had just finished up failing to get noted monster and alleged pedophile Roy Moore elected in Alabama.

 Also, I should point out that this financial arrangement is really shady, considering the fact that the guy who owns Mustard Seed is still an active political consultant, and he's being paid by candidates and politicians who are covered on big league politics.

-Riley O 'Neill runs a consulting firm called Tidewater Strategies, along with another right-wing consultant, Noel Fritsch.
+Riley O'Neill runs a consulting firm called Tidewater Strategies, along with another right-wing consultant, Noel Fritsch.

 And this seems like a pattern with these guys.